bhargavi1poyekar/fetch_goldbar/README.md

 Constructor
 __init__()
-Initializes an instance of GoldBarWeighing, setting up the Selenium WebDriver and navigating to the specified URL for the gold bar challenge.
+Initializes an instance of GoldBarWeighing, setting up the Selenium WebDriver, and navigating to the specified URL for the gold bar challenge.

 Context Management
 __enter__()